Union of the Muslims of Russia: Jadidism

 However, this did not mean the Jadids did not face Muslim opposition: Their reform program was not accepted by the majority of the Ulama.
 These Kadimists (Adherents of the "old method", usul i-qadim) were especially opposed to the theological reinterpretations of Jadidism and the attempts at rationalization of traditions and branded the Jadids heretics or youthful hotheads.

 The Jadids were a very heterogenous movement.
 Among Volga Tatars, most reformers were young Ulama, who had often gone to Russian schools.
 Central Asian Jadids were influenced by Tatar ideas, but consisted out of a bourgeois middle class created by a cotton boom.
-Khazakh reformers even defined themselves through their resistance against Tatar patronization.
+Kazakh reformers even defined themselves through their resistance against Tatar patronization.
 Meanwhile, the most important factors in Azerbaijan were a cultural "de-Iranization" and hostility against non-Turkic ethnicities.

 Still, Jadidism remained a project for the elites up until 1917, with the Kadimists traditionalism prevailing among the majority of the Muslim population.
 The reason for Jadid dominance can instead be found in the fact that the introduction of a rational, public discourse about necessary reforms of society was itself an integral part of their program, while the Kadimists accepted the new ways of communication only grudgingly.
 This should also have an effect during and after the 1905 Revolution, when the conflict between Jadids and Kadimists took a back seat to all-Russian Muslim organization.